 - With the launch of YouTube, video marketing gained interest around 2005.

 - It drives a whopping 1,200% of shares across all social media platforms compared to text and image, providing an opportunity for real impact.

 - Not only have online video views surpassed televisions, but 96% of people search for explainer videos to learn more about a service or a product.

 - Studies show that 85% are more likely to buy a product online after watching a video.

-- Nowadays, 82% of people prefer watching video content to reading articles, eBooks, or written content.
+- Nowadays, 82% of people prefer watching videos to reading articles, eBooks, or written content.

-This type of marketing aims to create engaging and shareable videos that will help you get your message across to your audience.
+The importance of video marketing is reflected in the efforts to create engaging and shareable videos that will help you get your message across to your audience.

-Video content marketing allows you to create engaging videos tailored specifically for your audience.
+Video content marketing allows you to create engaging videos tailored to your audience.

 This means you don’t have to spend time creating something generic or monotonous just because it works best for everyone else.